 And over four years, you will spend hours upon hours with these professors—in class, practice, and rehearsals for our nine different ensembles (Chamber Music, Concert Choir, Jazz Ensemble, Men’s Glee Club, Opera Music Theatre, Percussion Ensemble, Symphonic Band, Symphony Orchestra, and Women’s Chorale)—forming bonds that go beyond professorship and into mentorship.
 With a 7:1 student-faculty ratio, professors know their students—and know how to help them reach the next level of mastery.
 Don’t be surprised when the whole ensemble goes to the professor’s house for dinner or you grab a meal with one after class.

 Beyond Chicago, of course, our ensembles tour nationally and internationally.
 We perform regularly for a Wheaton audience and record with nationally known artists.
 We also take our gifts around the world, performing at national conventions and for international audiences.
-Our tours spread the beauty and goodness of God with all who listen, and we’ve performed for audiences in soup kitchens, or collaborated with professional ensembles, or played before dignitaries.
-This year we’ll have tours in Paris, Korea, Los Angeles, and more.
+Our tours spread the beauty and goodness of God with all who listen, and we’ve performed for audiences in soup kitchens, collaborated with professional ensembles, and played before dignitaries.

 Above all, however, you will experience a community of grace at Wheaton.
 You’re accepted as you are—with your own hopes and fears, strengths and weaknesses.
 We’ve found that in the classroom or cafeteria, this community of grace helps us become more of who God wants us to be.
 Grace extended from student to student, professor to pupil, allows us to be fully ourselves.
 It also loves us enough to help us become who we want to be—better followers of Christ and excellent musicians.